16 Types of Pothos You Will Love to Grow

 Scientific name: Epipremnum aureum

-Being the most traditional pothos, you can easily find golden pothos in every nursery and local garden.
-Its botanical name is also identical to the family name of pothos-Epipremnum aureum.
+Being the most traditional pothos, you can easily find Golden Pothos in every nursery and local garden.
+Its botanical name is also identical to the family name of Pothos (Epipremnum aureum).

-The trailing vines grow speedily, grip, and cling to any surfaces on their way.
-Sometimes even have an invasive tendency in some right-conditions areas like their natural habitats, which are humid tropical climates.
+Although it’s the most ubiquitous, it’s not less good-looking than any other cultivar.
+The heart-shaped leaves feature a typical variegation of medium green and creamy gold.
+The trailing vines grow quickly, grip surfaces, and cling to them.
+Sometimes they even have an invasive tendency in some well-conditioned areas, like their natural habitats, which are humid tropical climates.

 Marble Queen Pothos